 Q: What should I wear for a yoga class?

 A: Comfortable, stretchy, loose fitting clothing is advisable to allow easy movement when standing, sitting and laying on the mat.
 Dressing in layers is also helpful as it can get warm while moving about and then cooler as you lay down for relaxation towards the end of class.
 Socks are fine but it is best to practice bare foot (unless you have any foot issues) so please remove your shoes upon arrival to the studio.
 Ladies, if you’re wearing a loose top make sure you have appropriate coverage underneath as tops can flip up when moving between poses.

 Q: What do I need to bring with me?

 A: Your body and your smile!
 And a water bottle and small towel if you wish.

 Q: Do I need to book my class before I arrive at the studio?

-A: Yes, you can easily book your class through our website or through our mobile app.
+A: Yes, you can easily book your class through our website or through our free app.
 If you have trouble booking for any reason please contact us so that we can help.